wiredimpact/nonprofit-board-management/readme.txt

 * **Find Who’s On Each Committee -** You can see a complete list of every committee on the board and who serves on each committee.
 * **Access Important Board Resources -** A customizable section for board members to find links to documents such as meeting minutes or bylaws, notes for board members, or any other content you think is helpful.
 * **Get Support via Video –** We’ve included a variety of support videos that walk you through all the major features, making it easy to find help when you need it.

-**How can you add awesome features?**

-Along with the standard features included in the Nonprofit Board Management plugin, you can also add the following features through our premium extensions:

-* **[Automatic Event RSVP and Reminder Emails](http://wiredimpact.com/premium-plugins/event-rsvp-reminder-emails/) -** Automatically remind board members about upcoming events and allow them to RSVP directly from their email inbox
-* **[Event Attendance Tracking](http://wiredimpact.com/premium-plugins/event-attendance-tracking/) -** Track event attendance and see detailed reports of every board member’s attendance

-To see a list of all the premium extensions and learn more visit [http://wiredimpact.com/nonprofit-plugins/nonprofit-board-management/](http://wiredimpact.com/nonprofit-plugins/nonprofit-board-management/ "Nonprofit Board Management Webpage").

 **Can I see the plugin in action?**